WerWolv/Documentation/pattern_language/core-language/functions.md

 ### Default parameters

-Default parameters can be used to set a default value for parameters, if they weren't provided when the functon got called.
+Default parameters can be used to set a default value for parameters, if they weren't provided when the function got called.

 ```rust
 fn print_numbers(u32 a, u32 b, u32 c = 3, u32 d = 4) {